 The Chrisway Annex, formerly known as the Health and Wellness Center, is located on the corner of University and Chrisway Drive.

-China Announces Scheduling Controls of Carfentanil and other fentanyl compounds
+China Announces Scheduling Controls of New Psychoactive Substances/Fentanyl-Class Substances

 The Drug Enforcement Administration (DEA) has issued a nationwide warning to the public and law enforcement about human use of the potent animal opioid